Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 print(line)
 ~~~~

 It's better to put everything in a single class.
-You can find how it looks like on [my Github here](https://github.com/Elesh-Norn/MineSweeper_Sunday/blob/master/main/grid.py)'
+You can find how it looks like on [my Github here](https://github.com/Elesh-Norn/MineSweeper_Sunday/blob/master/main/grid.py)

-## Let's CLICK!
+## Final step: click and PLAY!
 The next thing to do, to play minesweeper now that we have a working board is to create a function that handles the click.

 A click will be on a case, we can assume the input will be x, y: